mit-enclaves/argos-monitor/docs/hotos/design_v2.md

 ## Trusting the Monitor

 The monitor is trusted by all domains to correctly implement the capability model described above, which in turn preserves the guarantees listed in sectionX.
 But how can trust be derived?
-What elements are necessary to derive trust in the monitor?
+What elements are necessary to trust the monitor?

 From a domain's perspective, there is a need to obtain the guarantee that the current hardware is configured such that only a correct implementation of the monitor is allowed to execute in supervisor mode.
 This requirement can be splitted into two part: 1) measuring and attesting the software running in supervisor mode, 2) ensuring it is a correct monitor.

 For the first part of the requirement, a hardware root of trust (e.g., a TPM) able to measure the boot process of a machine and measure the code running in supervisor mode is necessary.
-This measurement must further be hashed, signed, and should be verifiable by a third party to gain.
+This measurement must further be hashed, signed, and should be verifiable by a third party.
 This is the generic platform integrity use case of a TPM and is becoming a standard, even on edge devices.
 TODO SAY MORE.

 The second part of the statement requires a correct reference monitor implementation.
-Correctness is a relative notion highly dependent on the domain trust model.
+Correctness is a relative notion highly dependent on the domain's trust model.
 It can range from simply open-sourcing the monitor implementation to providing formal proofs that the implementation preserves the desired invariants throughout the lifetime of the system.
 As the monitor has a limited role, its implementation should be small, which makes it more amenable to formal verification techniques.
 The plan for our Rust implementation, described later, is to adopt the second approach.